 Competitors will be required to install the MyLaps Pro unit in each car for the purpose of transmitting GPS positioning data to the timekeeping system.
 It will be their responsibility to pay the season rental fee to the promotor and install this unit in accordance with the instructions given by the Promoter, and to ensure that it works correctly at all times during every session and race.
 Any such data may be used by Officials to inform any investigations or decisions.
-Failure to use the GPS correctly may result in a penalty from the Clerk of the Course.
+Failure to use the GPS correctly may result in a penalty from the Clerk of the Course and/or the Stewards of the Event.
 Should any car be involved in a serious collision, Teams are required to return the GPS box to TSL for checks.